shawn-dsilva/laravel-react-realtime-chat/README.md

 Full Featured Chat Web App with User-to-User and User to Group Real Time chatting, Profile Picture Uploading and Notifications.
 Built with React, Redux, Laravel, PostgreSQL and powered by WebSockets, hosted in Docker containers running NGINX and PHP-FPM.

+Live Demo( Desktop & Tablet only, Mobile responsiveness is WIP ) at https://demos.shawndsilva.com/realtime-chat-app

 ## ⭐ Features